Bad Monkey (TV series): Production

 In December 2018, Bill Lawrence's Doozer Productions signed an eight-figure five-year overall deal with Warner Bros.
 Television.
 In August 2021, the two studios announced the development of Bad Monkey, a 10-episode drama series based on the 2013 novel of the same name by Carl Hiaasen, with Vince Vaughn starring and Apple TV+ distributing.
 In December 2021, Michelle Monaghan, Jodie Turner-Smith, and Meredith Hagner joined the cast.
 In January 2022, Ana Villafañe, Rob Delaney, Ahmed Elhaj, Arturo Luis Soria, and Alex Moffat were added to the cast.
 In March 2022, Natalie Martinez was cast as a series regular to replace Villafañe because, according to Deadline Hollywood, "the character had been written older than Villafañe's age, leading to the decision to replace her."
 In April, L. Scott Caldwell and Charlotte Lawrence were reported to star, with Ronald Peet taking over Elhaj's role.
 In June, it was announced John Ortiz had been cast to replace Soria in the series.

 Filming began in February 2022, in the Florida Keys and Miami, Florida.
 Filming locations included Blue Springs in Orange City and Duval Street, Key West.
 In December 2024, Apple TV+ renewed the series for a second season, with production moving from Florida Keys and Miami to Los Angeles.
 In August 2025, John Malkovich was cast as a series regular for the second season.
 In September 2025, Ortiz was promoted as a series regular while Yvonne Strahovski joined the cast as a new series regular for the second season.
-In October 2025, Sam Jaeger was cast in a recurring capacity for the second season.
+In October 2025, Sam Jaeger and Nate Jackson were cast in recurring capacities, Martinez was announced to return as a series regular and Charlotte Lawrence was promoted to a series regular for the second season.
+In November 2025, Brent Morin, Peter Billingsley, and June Diane Raphael joined the cast in recurring roles for the second season.
+In January 2026, Keyla Monterroso Mejia and Mo Amer were cast in recurring capacities for the second season.

+Stalking Incident

+During production in February of 2026, Lamar Roman, a Monroe County Sheriff's Office deputy working to provide security for the set and crew, began stalking one of the actresses.
+He accessed the DAVID and MNI databases to retrieve information about his target.
+Lamar used the information collected in the automated license plate reader system to track his victim, later perform a traffic stop on her.
+Roman was charged with three counts of the misuse of the systems and fired from the sheriff's office.
+In a negotiated deferred prosecution package, he was assigned therapy, ordered not to contact the victim, and community service.

 Release

 Bad Monkey premiered on August 14, 2024, on Apple TV+, with the first two episodes available immediately and the rest debuting on a weekly basis until October 9, 2024.
+The second season is set to premiere on December 2, 2026.